SkygearIO/features/features/375-static-cdn/design.md

 Developer can configure cache duration per `static` deployment.
 The gateway would attach appropiate headers to response according to configuration.

-By default, the cache duration is 1 hour.
 Developers can disable caching by setting it explicitly to zero, but the maximum cache duration is 7 days.

 The gateway would attach `Cache-Control` header according to cache duration:
 - `Cache-Control: public, no-cache, max-age=0` if duration is zero.